lochanchugh/medsave/README.md

 Import the database file included in the repository into your MySQL database.
 Update the database connection details in the configuration file (config.php) to match your local database settings.

-Database is provided in db folder.
+Database is provided in db folder, create a database called edoc and import the db file.
 The credentials are the following:
 Doctor email: doctor@medsave.com password: 123
 Patient email: patient@medsave.com password: 123